juxhouse/bela-resources/updaters/Java.md

 `mvn clean install`

 > [!TIP]
 > Gradle, SBT, Bazel, Buildr: If you are using a build tool other than Maven, build your project normally and use your build tool to generate a `pom.xml` file.
 Configure your tool to install your compiled project artifact and its dependency artifacts to the local Maven `.m2` directory.
-They will be used in the next step.
+They will be used below.

 ## 1. Generate Classpath